From the Fortress to the Garden, NHL fans starting to come back

 West Division

 Arizona Coyotes: The Yotes were the first NHL team to welcome back fans for a home game in 2021.
-Local authorities allowed Arizona to open Gila River Arena to 3,450 fans (about 25 percent capacity) for the team’s season opener in the desert on Jan.
+Local authorities allowed Arizona to open Gila River Arena to 3,450 fans (about 25% capacity) for the team’s season opener in the desert on Jan.
 14.

 Minnesota Wild: Right now, only players’ families and select staff are allowed to attend games.
 However, the team announced that in early March, Minnesota will allow 40 “true fans” to sit in the Bud Light Top Shelf Lounge on the club level.
 Where it stands, only 250 people are currently allowed in the arena.

-Colorado Avalanche: Ball Arena has received approval from the Colorado Department of Health and Environment to begin hosting 4,050 fans (22 percent capacity) beginning April 2.
+Colorado Avalanche: Ball Arena has received approval from the Colorado Department of Health and Environment to begin hosting 4,050 fans (22% capacity) beginning April 2.

 St. Louis Blues: Starting on Feb.
 2, the team announced that Enterprise Center will open its doors to a limited amount of fans, along with frontline workers, families and friends of players, staff, employees and essential personnel.
 In total, St. Louis has increased attendance to 1,400.